 - Using the same measuring instrument

-- On identical characteristic of the same part
+- On identical characteristics of the same part

 How to perform Gage R&R study?

-There is 1 gage (Instrument / equipment), 3 different operators, total of 3 trials and 10 components (ideally covering the Full range of the process spread) should be used.
+There is 1 gage (Instrument/equipment), 3 different operators, a total of 3 trials and 10 components (ideally covering the Full range of the process spread) should be used.

 Gage R&R Study steps

-- Identify the operators who inspect the parts as A, B & C.
+- Choose the operators who inspect the parts as Operator A, Operator B & Operator C.

-- Select 10 components & identify them through numbering from 1 to 10.
+- Select 10 components & identify them by numbering from 1 to 10.

-- Select the Gage which is calibrated before taken for trail if appropriate.
+- Select the Gage (Measuring Instrument) which is calibrated before being taken for trial if appropriate.

-- Then Let “operator A” measures the 10 components and enter the results in worksheet.
+- Then Let “operator A” measure the 10 components and enter the results in a worksheet.

-- Let “operator B” measures the 10 components and enter the result in the worksheet in same order without seeing the operator A results.
+- Let “operator B” measure the 10 components and enter the result in the worksheet in the same order without seeing the operator A results.

-- Let “operator C” measures the 10 components and enters the result in the worksheet in same order without seeing the operator A & operator B results.
+- Let “operator C” measure the 10 components and enter the result in the worksheet in same order without seeing the operator A & operator B results.

 - The one cycle is completed; repeat the cycle 2 times again until each operator has measured 10 components a total of 3 times.
 Record all results in the worksheet.